Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

 \section{Moduli spaces of abelian covers of elliptic curves}

-From now on, we consider the genus $1$ case.
-To avoid Artin stack issues, we shall always assume $n \geq 1$.
-When $(C, x_1, \ldots, x_n)$ is a smooth $n$-pointed genus $1$ curve, we will also call it an elliptic curve: the origin of the group law is always conventionally assumed to be the first marked point\footnote{Note that this choice breaks the $\mathfrak{S}_n$-symmetry.}.
+From now on, we consider the genus $h=1$ case, with $n \geq 1$.
+When $(C, x_1, \ldots, x_n)$ is a smooth $n$-pointed genus $1$ curve, we also call it an elliptic curve: the origin of the group law is always conventionally assumed to be the first marked point\footnote{This choice breaks the $\mathfrak{S}_n$-symmetry.}.